serendatapy/100-days-of-code/Coding-Study-Notes.md

 The path is the part of a request URL after the hostname and port number, so in a request to localhost:4001/monsters, the path is /monsters
 */

-// Get all expressions
+// this will match all expressions,and
 app.get('/expressions', (req, res, next) => {
-  //console.log(req);
+  res.send(expressions); // send back the array
-  res.send(expressions); //this will match all,and send back the array });
+});
 /*Express servers send responses using the .send() method on the response object. .send() will take any input and include it in the response body.